hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

 * MatchEventPublisher
-    - Test ScoreUpdater change the calculate in the LuchadorRunner

     - Send events to Redis using RemoteQueue

 * MatchStatePublisher
-    - Send state to Redis using RemoteQueue?
+    - Send state to Redis using RemoteQueue

+* Implement golang publisher that reads from matchstate and updates the active clients with the state

+* Test ScoreUpdater change the calculate in the LuchadorRunner

+* Use CheckBulletHitActionTest as reference to fix unit tests

 * check how to listen to the code change events LuchadorCodeChangeListener

-* Implement golang publisher that reads from matchstate and updates the active clients with the state

 * Implement angular client connected to publisher to listen to the match updates